RikkaApps/websites/shizuku/README.md

 ---
 home: true
 heroImage: /logo.png
-actionText: Get Started →
+actionText: Learn more
 actionLink: /guide/
 features:
 - title: Use system APIs elegantly
-  details: Forget about root shell, you can use APIs directly "as a system app".
-Also, using Shizuku is significantly faster.
+  details: Forget about root shell, you can use APIs with higher privileges "directly".
+Also, Shizuku is significantly faster than shell.
 - title: Support adb usage
   details: If your "root required app" only needs adb permission, you can easily expand the audience by using Shizuku.
 - title: Save your time
   details: Shizuku has detailed documentation to guide users.
-Only you have to do is let users install Shizuku.
+Only you need to do is let users install Shizuku.
 footer: Copyright © 2019 RikkaApps
 ---